sandeep-ps/sam2/README_sam2_crop_cli.md

 - Use smaller output sizes to save storage space
 - Use smaller `--max-resize-dimension` values to reduce memory usage
 - Use larger `--max-resize-dimension` values for higher quality processing of large images
+- **Multi-scale processing** increases processing time but provides better coverage
+- **Enhanced default parameters** provide better quality but may use more memory
+- **Morphological operations** add minimal overhead but significantly improve mask quality

 ### Debug Mode